I am a recent computer science and engineering graduate from the University of Michigan, interested in computer science theory,

 Working with Professor Max New to provide office hours, responses to student questions on Piazza,

-leading a discussion section, and general support for course logistics during the Winter 2025 semester.
+a weekly discussion section, exam proctoring/grading, and general support for course logistics during the Winter 2025 semester.

 Analog Devices